 the ”final weight” is obtained as the product between the base weight and the correction factors.

-Both the adjustment to correct for non-response and the weight correction to achieve consistency with known population parameters is obtained by solving a constrained minimization problem.
+Steps 2 and 3 not necessarily require to be carried out distinctly: if the non response model is the same than that for the overall calibration, they can be executed jointly.
+In our case, both the adjustment to correct for non-response and the weight correction to achieve consistency with known population parameters is obtained by solving a unique constrained minimization problem.
 In details we want to minimize the distance between the weight before and after the calibration phase (“Calibration Estimators in Survey Sampling”, Deville and Sarndal, JASA, 1992).

 A calibration estimator requires the definition of a calibration model, where are indicated the variables with respect to which the known totals in the sampling frame are calculated.
 In our application, we considered the known totals related to NUTS2 and elevation (5 classes), further integrated with other known totals derived from Copernicus estimates (High Resolution Layers).
 Together with elevation, the final model included (at NUTS2 level):